 All the Fitbits also contain a vibration motor, which allows it to vibrate when alarms are set to go off.

 The Charge 4, Versa 2, Versa 3, Sense and Ionic boast an altimeter that measures stairs (or height) climbed.
-The Ace 2, Inspire, Inspire HR, Inspire 2, and Versa Lite do not include an altimeter.
+The Ace 2 and Inspire 2 do not include an altimeter.

-The Fitbit Ionic, Sense, Versa 3 and Charge 4 are the only models in the lineup to have GPS built-in, without the need for a smartphone to be linked.
+The Fitbit Sense, Versa 3 and Charge 4 are the only models in the lineup to have GPS built-in, without the need for a smartphone to be linked.
 Users can see distance, pace and elevation climbed, and review routes and split times.
-The Inspire HR, Inspire 2, Versa Lite and Versa 2 can connect to the GPS on your smartphone.
+Like the Inspire 2, the older Inspire HR, Versa Lite and Versa 2 can connect to the GPS on your smartphone.

-Additionally, they feature Cardio Fitness Level, which provides a snapshot of your cardiovascular fitness.
-Based on estimated VO2 Max – calculated by your user profile, heart rate and exercise data – you can see how your fitness level relates to others of the same age and gender, and get guidance on how to improve over time.
+Additionally, these heart-rate-tracking Fitbits feature Cardio Fitness Level, which provides a snapshot of your cardiovascular fitness.
+Based on estimated VO2 Max - calculated by your user profile, heart rate and exercise data - you can see how your fitness level relates to others of the same age and gender, and get guidance on how to improve over time.

-The Charge 3, Charge 4, Versa 2, Versa 3, Sense and Ionic can also monitor the amount of oxygen in the blood (an important health indicator) with their Sp02 sensor.
+The Charge 4, Versa 2, Versa 3, Sense and Ionic can also monitor the amount of oxygen in the blood (an important health indicator) with their Sp02 sensor.

 Water Resistance and Swim Tracking